Scarlet (color): Middle Ages and Renaissance

 The early Christian church adopted many of the symbols of the Roman Empire, including the importance of the color scarlet.
-The flag of the Crusaders was a scarlet cross on a white background, with scarlet indicating blood and sacrifice.
-By a church edict in 1295, Cardinals of the church, second in authority to the Pope, wore red robes, but a red closer in color to the purple of the Byzantine Emperors, a color coming from murex, a type of mollusk.
-After the fall of Constantinople to the Turks in 1453, however, the imperial purple was no longer available, and Cardinals began instead to wear scarlet made from kermes.
+The flag of the Crusades was a scarlet cross on a white background, symbolizing blood and sacrifice.
+By a Roman Catholic edict in 1295, Cardinals of the church, second in authority to the Pope, wore red robes, albeit a red closer in color to the purple of the Byzantine Emperors—a color coming from the murex, a type of mollusk.
+After the Fall of Constantinople to the Turks in 1453, however, the imperial purple was no longer available, and Cardinals began instead to wear scarlet made from kermeses.

-During the Middle Ages and Renaissance, scarlet was the color worn by Kings, princes and the wealthy, partly because of its color and partly because of its high price.
-The exact shade, which varied widely, was not as important as the brilliance and richness of the color.
+During the Middle Ages and the Renaissance, scarlet was the color worn by kings, princes, and the wealthy, partly because of its color and partly because of its high price.
+The exact shade, which varied widely, was less important than the brilliance and richness of the color.
 The finest scarlet, called scarlatto or Venetian scarlet, came from Venice, where it was made from kermes by a specific guild which closely guarded the formula.
-Cloth dyed scarlet cost as much as ten times more than cloth dyed with blue.
+Cloths dyed scarlet cost as much as ten times as much as cloth dyed blue.

 In the 15th century, Cardinals of the Roman Catholic Church wore scarlet robes dyed with kermes.
 Illustration from Les Tres Riches Heures du duc de Berry (1412–1416).

 In the Middle Ages, scarlet also symbolized sin.
 The Whore of Babylon, depicted in a 14th-century French illuminated manuscript riding a scarlet beast.
-The woman appears attractive, but is wearing scarlet under her blue garment.
+The woman appears attractive, but she is wearing a scarlet undergarment under her blue garment.

 Scarlet was the color of royalty.
 Portrait of King Richard II of England (1390s).

 In the Renaissance, scarlet was the color of the Italian nobility.
 Portrait of a young man by Sandro Botticelli (1469).

 16th to 19th century

-In the Assumption, by Titian (1516–1518), the figures of God, the Virgin Mary and two apostles are highlighted by their scarlet costumes, painted with vermilion pigment from Venice.
-The young Queen Elizabeth I (here in about 1563) liked to wear bright reds, before she adopted the more sober image of the Virgin Queen.
+In the Assumption by Titian (1516–1518), the figures of God, the Virgin Mary and two apostles are highlighted by their scarlet costumes, painted with vermilion pigment from Venice.
+The young Queen Elizabeth I (here in about 1563) liked to wear bright reds, before she adopted the more sober image of the "Virgin Queen".
 Her satin gown was probably dyed with kermes.
 In the 16th century, an even more vivid scarlet began to arrive in Europe from the New World.
 When the Spanish conquistadores conquered Mexico, they found that the Aztecs were making brilliant red shades from another variety of scale insect called cochineal, similar to the European kermes vermiilo, but producing better shades of red at lower costs.
 The first shipments were sent from Mexico to Seville in 1523.
 The Venetian guilds at first tried to block the use of the cochineal in Europe, but before the century was over, it was being used to make scarlet dye in Spain, France, Italy, and Holland, and almost all the fine scarlet garments of Europe were made with cochineal.

 The Assumption, by Titian (1516–1518).